 From the clinicaltrials.partners.org home page, click "Browse Healthy Volunteer Projects" (below the large search bar).
 You can also type "healthy volunteers" into the search bar to find all projects recruiting healthy volunteers.

-After you click "I Am Interested" and submit your contact details, someone from the study team will reach out to you.
-They will explain what you would need to do if you decided to join the trial.
-They will also explain the risks and benefits of the study, and answer any questions you have.
-They may ask you questions about yourself and your medical history, or even ask you to come in for an initial visit.
+After you select "I Am Interested", someone from the study team will reach out to you, usually by phone.
+The study team member will be able to go into more detail about the study and answer any questions you have.
+She or he may ask you questions about yourself and your medical history, or even ask you to come in for an initial visit.
 Together, you can decide whether the study is a good fit for you.

 If you do choose to take part in a study, you are free to change your mind at any time, even after the study begins.
 You should let a member of the study team know if you decide to stop participating so they can help you do so safely.